 My doctoral research explores cultural and historical dimensions of care/charity work through the work histories of past and present care/charity workers.

-I am researching ethical subject formation in care as a Ph.D. student in Carleton University's Department of Sociology and Anthropology and as a research assistant with the AIDS Activist History Project.
+I am a Ph.D. student in Carleton University's Department of Sociology and Anthropology in Ottawa, Canada, and a recreational storyteller.
+I am also a research assistant with Changing Places and with the AIDS Activist History Project.

 jannaklostermann [at] gmail [dot] com